 Nail pitting is when small depressions appear on the surface of the nails.
-The pitting can be shallow or deep, depending on the individual case.
+Pits in nails can be shallow or deep, depending on the individual case.

 Nail depressions are often found in people with psoriasis, but they can be a sign of several other conditions.
 People with nail pitting may want to see a doctor to discover the underlying cause.

 In this article, we look at the signs of nail pitting, the potential causes, and what forms of treatment are available.

 People with nail pitting will notice small pits developing on the surface of the nail on either their fingers or toes.
 Fingernails are more commonly affected than toenails, although it is unclear why.

 There can be one single pit or many pits.
 A nail with multiple pits can look like the surface of a thimble.

 The nail is part of the skin and grows from the nail root, which is found just under the cuticle.
 This origin is why nail pitting is often related to a skin condition.

 Nail pitting is often a sign of another condition that can include: